imsiddhant07/GSoC21-blog/BackTranslation.md

 Sentence : "list the awards received of the person whose child is jen sagan"
 ![ plots](/assets/min3.png)

+Plotting individual sentences proved to be more or less of no help in finding out a significant value to the threshold desired.
+Thus decided

-Checkout code at, [Neural-qa](https://github.com/dbpedia/neural-qa) for creaating parallel corpus of training data.
+Checkout code at, [Neural-qa](https://github.com/dbpedia/neural-qa) for creating parallel corpus of training data.